BAMC SRU Virtual Army Trials

-U.S. Army Staff Sgt.
-Gene Calantoc, and Master Sgt.
-Mary Jackson, Soldier Recovery Unit, Brooke Army Medical Center, shoot for record during the Virtual Army Trials air rifle event, March 4, 2021 at Cole High School, Fort Sam Houston, Texas.
-Both Calantoc and Jackson are among several other BAMC SRU Soldiers vying for selection to Team Army to compete in the DoD Warrior Games in September.
+U.S. Army Chief Warrant Officer 4 Robert Coleman, Soldier Recovery Unit, Brooke Army Medical Center, settles in on the bench press before participating in the Virtual Army Trials powerlifting event, March 9, 2021 at the Jimmy Brought Gymnasium, Fort Sam Houston, Texas.
+Coleman and several other BAMC SRU Soldiers are vying for selection to Team Army and compete in the DoD Warrior Games in September.
 (U.S. Army photo by Robert A. Whetstone)

 |Date Taken: